Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The greatest discovery of all time is that a person can change their future by merely changing their attitude."
+> "To judge a man by his weakest link or deed is like judging the power of the ocean by one wave."
-> — **Oprah Winfrey**
+> — **Elvis Presley**

 ---